nestedbytes/shourdev/README.md

 I am a game and software developer <br>
 I am the owner and founder of <a href="https://github.com/ShourGames">ShourGames</a> ShourGames have also made some projects like <a href="https://github.com/HammerDiscordBot">Hammer</a> <br>
 I love to play roblox i make a lot of roblox games <br>
-I love to code python,c#,lua,htmljavascript,c and node.js
+I love to code python,c#,lua,htmljavascript,c,c++ and node.js
 ### I know 📖
 <div style="display: flex;">